Precariat: Overview

 Some theorists suggest that the young precariat class in Europe has become a serious issue in the early part of the 21st century.
-This has been linked with major mass political developments including the Brexit referendum in the UK, and the presidency of Donald Trump in the US.
+This has been linked with major mass political developments including the Brexit referendum in the United Kingdom, and the first presidency of Donald Trump in the United States.
 The global COVID-19 pandemic has particularly exacerbated food insecurity in the United States.
 A survey conducted by the European Council on Foreign Relations discovered that only one third of Germans and one quarter of Italians and French had enough money remaining at the end of the month for discretionary spending.

 The British economist Guy Standing has analysed the precariat as a new emerging social class in work done for the think tank Policy Network and the World Economic Forum.
 In his 2014 book entitled A Precariat Charter he argued that all citizens have a right to socially inherited wealth.
-The latest in the series is titled The Precariat: The New Dangerous Class"Who will be a voice for the emerging precariat?", The Guardian, June 1, 2011. where he proposed basic income as a solution for addressing the problem.
+The latest in the series is titled The Precariat: The New Dangerous Class where he proposed basic income as a solution for addressing the problem.

 The analysis of the results of the Great British Class Survey of 2013, a collaboration between the BBC and researchers from several UK universities, contended there is a new model of class structure consisting of seven classes, ranging from the Elite at the top to the Precariat at the bottom.
 The Precariat class was envisaged as "the most deprived British class of all with low levels of economic, cultural and social capital."
 This was contrasted with "the Technical Middle Class" in Great Britain in that instead of having disposable income but no interests, people of the new Precariat Class have all sorts of potential activities they like to engage in but cannot do any of them because they have no money, insecure lives, and are usually trapped in old industrial parts of the country.

-The precariat class has been emerging in societies such as Japan, where it includes over two million so-called "freeters" who are unemployed and out of school.
-In the West, a similar group of people are called NEETs.
+The precariat class has been emerging in societies such as Japan, where it numbers over two million.
+Both in the West and in Japan, a similar group of people are called NEETs.